 Psychology appointments and the novel Coronavirus (COVID-19) pandemic

 Our psychologists are committed to supporting you and maintaining your care throughout the Coronavirus pandemic.
 We are closely monitoring this evolving situation to make sure we are minimising risk and maximising care.
-We are continuing to provide face-to-face appointments between psychologists and clients who are not required to self-isolate.
-Thankfully, psychology sessions do not require any physical contact and we are able to maintain 1.5-2 metres separation as per guidelines.

 Please refer to the official Department of Health website to stay informed about Coronavirus.